cloudburstgroup/land-governance-map/README.md

 # land-governance-map
 Global Donor Land Governance Map

+Database and map of all donor-funded land and resource governance programs, based on cartodb.js.

 Instructions
 ------------
 You should edit the config.php and cartodb.php files and provide your database information and CartoDB key.